amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-lists-arrays-stacks-queues-hash-maps-sets-tutorial.md

 **2)** **Collisions** are not handled at all.
 Both `cat` and `dog` will override each other on the position 3 of the array.

 <br><br>
-**3)** **Size of the array** even if we get a better hash function we will will get duplicates because array has a size of 3 which less than the number of elements that we want to fit.
+**3)** **Size of the array** even if we get a better hash function we will get duplicates because the array has a size of 3 which less than the number of elements that we want to fit.
 We want to have an initial capacity that is well beyond what we need to fit.
 </details>

 Did you guess any? ^